 It says something of the age of Pocket Book club members that we all know what a brunch coat is and remember our mothers’ wearing one.
 Perhaps we wore one too but we were not willing to admit it.
 A bit like duchess for a dresser, brunch coat has fallen out of favour.
 I have looked for every opportunity to use the words brunch coat this week and failed.
 Hence, a post with brunch coat in the title.
 Bring back the brunch coat.

 So, the real subject of this post should be A.S.
 Patric’s debut novel Black Rock White City which won the Miles Franklin Award in 2016.
-There is no more coveted award in Australian publishing and the exciting thing about the win was the publisher is not one of the big dudes (who are risk adverse and prefer to publish books by celebrities).
+There is no more coveted award in Australian publishing and the exciting thing about the win was the publisher is not one of the big dudes (who are risk-averse and prefer to publish books by celebrities).
 It is published by little dudes Transit Lounge.
-Hopefully this is a trend which will raise the profile and interest in books published by small press in Australia.
+Hopefully, this is a trend which will raise the profile and interest in books published by the small press in Australia.

 Did the book excite us?
 Good question.
 We agreed the writing was at times lovely and poetic.

 The street lights buzz and seem to be smouldering in the wet air.
 Glowing like fireflies left in a jar too long.
 A mist of rain falls as if there’s all the time int he world to come to a final rest on the ground. p81

 The general gist of the book is Jovan and his wife Suzana, former academics, have fled Serbia.
 Scarred and damaged, they now live in suburban Melbourne.
 There is an everydayness to their day-to-day lives that mask their grief.
 Strange and targeted graffiti begins to appear at the hospital where Jovan cleans and the question of who is responsible is the mystery that runs through the book.